Exposure Seminar Series

 - Law, Policy, and Regulation: regulatory affairs, lobbyist, science policy analyst

 - Science Communication: editor for scientific journal, science journalism, medical writer

 - Science Education and Outreach: teaching-focused faculty positions, community outreach, K-12 education

 All of our seminars are open to the public; we only ask that you register for the event so that we can satisfy NIH-mandated reporting requirements.

 -Catherine Igartua, PhD ’16 Human Genetics.

-myCHOICE has been bringing a lot of careers tracks to my attention in the form of seminars, some of which I had never considered.
-In addition, myCHOICE is a great time to network with professionals that often have insights about their experience in their field and can help me narrow down and assess what characteristics are important and applicable to my decision making.
+myCHOICE brought a lot of careers tracks to my attention in the form of seminars, some of which I had never considered.
+In addition, myCHOICE is a great time to network with professionals that often have insights about their experience in their field that helped me to narrow down and assess what characteristics are important and applicable to my decision making.